SAP-archive/REST_API_Documentation_Guidelines/001_StyleAndStandards.html.md

 	<td>
 	    <ul>
     	<li>
-    	 a service, an API, the Console
+    	 a service, an API, the Email service
     	</li>
     </ul>
    </td>